 Before we proceed with the steps involved in transferring Chase Ultimate Rewards Points to the Southwest Airlines Rapid Rewards Program, we must understand the difference between no-annual-fee cashback cards and premium Chase cards.

-The table below illustrates which category each card belongs to.
+The table below illustrates which category each card belongs in.

-To soften the blow of the steep annual fees on Chase’s premium cards, Chase provides additional benefits to premium card consumers that are not available to those who only have no-annual-fee cards.
+To soften the blow of the steep annual fees on Chase’s premium cards, the bank provides additional benefits to consumers unavailable to those with no-annual-fee cards.

 One of these valuable premium Chase card benefits is having access to my all-time favorite Ultimate Rewards (UR) redemption option – TRANSFER TO TRAVEL PARTNERS.